ninabarzh/ipa/content/en/docs/lab/cloud.md

 2. Transfer these files via USB or SD card to the intake tablet

-3. Upload them to the IPA-SIEM cloud server securely (using `scp` or a secure upload script)
+3. Upload them to the SIEM cloud server securely (using `scp` or a secure upload script)

 ### iOS (Jailbroken or via Backup)